Robert Francis Burns: Confession and execution

 After his conviction Burns was held at Ararat Gaol, where the Roman Catholic priest, Father Meade, was "in constant attendance on him".
 Efforts were made to get Burns to make a full confession, both for the murder of Quinlivan "and others he is accredited with killing", but to no avail.
 In this regard, he was described as being "callously indifferent to all the entreaties".

-In the week before his execution, Burns' wife and children "paid him a farewell visit".
+In the week before his execution, Burns's wife and children "paid him a farewell visit".
 During the visit Ellen Burns, having "implicit faith" in the innocence of her husband, "was loud in execration, and hurled some most opprobrious epithets at the gaoler and wardens".

 At about 8.30 a.m. on Tuesday, 25 September 1883, Burns was visited by Father Meade to administer "the last rites of the Roman Catholic faith".
 Meade prayed with him and remained in his company until the execution was carried out.
 The sheriff arrived at Ararat Gaol at 9 o'clock and immediately went to the Burn's cell to read the warrant permitting the execution of the prisoner.
 Elijah Upjohn, the executioner, then entered the cell and pinioned Burns, who passively permitted this to be done, after which the prisoner walked "with a firm step" the short distance from his cell to the scaffold.
 It was reported that Upjohn "appeared very nervous"; the hangman placed the prisoner on the drop, drew the white cap over Burn's face and adjusted the noose, but "in doing so placed the knot loosely under his chin".
 Rankin, the head-warder, stepped forward, tightened the knot and placed it in position at the back of the neck.
-When the drop was released Burns fell a distance of six feet and died "without the slightest perceptible movement, death being absolutely instantaneous".The Execution of Burns, The Argus (Melbourne), 26 September 1883, page 9.
+When the drop was released Burns fell a distance of six feet and died "without the slightest perceptible movement, death being absolutely instantaneous".